Description of Program

 Purpose and Objectives

-The purpose of this activity is to enable the learner to succesfully manage patients with diabetes based on current therapeutic guidelines and best practice.
+The purpose of this activity is to enable the learner to successfully manage patients with diabetes based on current therapeutic guidelines and best practice.

 Featuring an "Ask the Expert" Session